 - 1.1.1 These Standing Financial Instructions (SFIs) shall have effect as if incorporated in the Standing Orders (SOs) of the Trust. - 1.1.2 These SFIs detail the financial responsibilities, policies and procedures to be adopted by the Trust.
 They are designed to ensure that its financial transactions are carried out in accordance with the law and the requirements of the Regulator in order to achieve probity, accuracy, economy, efficiency and effectiveness.
 They should be used in conjunction with the Schedule of Decisions Reserved to the Board and Scheme of Delegation (SoD) adopted by the Trust. - 1.1.3 These SFIs identify the financial responsibilities, which apply to everyone working for the Trust and its constituent organisations including Trading Units.
 They do not provide detailed procedural advice.
 These statements should therefore be read in conjunction with the detailed departmental and financial procedure notes.
-The Director of FinanceChief Finance OfficerChief Finance Officer must approve all financial procedures. - 1.1.4 Should any difficulties arise regarding the interpretation or application of any of the SFIs then the advice of the Director of FinanceChief Finance OfficerChief Finance Officer MUST BE SOUGHT BEFORE ACTING.
-The user of these SFIs should also be familiar with and comply with the provisions of the Trust's SOs. - 1.1.5 FAILURE TO COMPLY WITH SFIs and SOs IS A DISCIPLINARY MATTER, WHICH COULD RESULT IN DISMISSAL.
+The Chief Finance Officer must approve all financial procedures. - 1.1.4 Should any difficulties arise regarding the interpretation or application of any of the SFIs then the advice of the Chief Finance Officer MUST BE SOUGHT BEFORE ACTING.
+The user of these SFIs should also be familiar with and comply with the provisions of the Trust's SOs.

+1.1.5 FAILURE TO COMPLY WITH SFIs and SOs IS A DISCIPLINARY MATTER, WHICH COULD RESULT IN DISMISSAL.